Flying With a Service Dog – The Ultimate Guide

 Service dog owners should come prepared for flights with a harness, leash, or tether and anticipate that their service dog will have to be restrained during the flight and at the airport gate.

-In addition, as previously noted, all service dogs must be well-behaved during the flight and not create any significant disruptions.
+Again, all service dogs must be well-behaved during the flight and not create any significant disruptions.
 That means no barking, jumping on others, acting aggressively, or defecating/urinating in the open.
-A service animal cannot block a space that must remain unobstructed for safety reasons, the aisle, or access to the emergency exit.
+Your service dog also can’t block a space that must remain unobstructed for safety reasons, the aisle, or access to the emergency exit.

-If the service dog causes any damage to the airplane cabin, the owner is responsible for the damages.
+If your service dog causes any damage to the airplane cabin, you’ll be on the hook to pay for the damages.

 There are four primary situations where an airline can deny boarding for a service animal: